 Low sperm counts aren’t permanent.
 If you’re worried about having children in the short-term, either don’t overheat your phone as much or just wear looser underwear.
 Seriously, it’s that simple.

 Scare stories make for popular headlines, but the reality is that small pieces of potential evidence are often quickly blown out of proportion.
 The most popularly cited research papers on the issue have major faults.
-Numerous long-term high-quality studies find no link between cellphones and cancer, including ones from the Danish Strategic Research Council, the National Science Council in Taiwan, and Japan’s Ministry of Internal Affairs and Communications, amongst others.
+Numerous long-term high-quality human studies find no link between cellphones and cancer, including ones from the Danish Strategic Research Council, the National Science Council in Taiwan, Japan’s Ministry of Internal Affairs and Communications, and the UK’s Million Woman Study, amongst others.

 Background RF radiation levels even from today’s dense LTE networks fall well below regulatory and scientifically tested safe limits.
 All smartphones have to prove they won’t exceed these limits, even in worst-case scenarios, before they go on sale.
-Furthermore, upcoming 5G and mmWave wavelengths are already subject to the same levels of protection.
-That said, U.S. regulations came into effect in 1990 and a review certainly couldn’t hurt as new technologies emerge.
+Furthermore, upcoming 5G and mmWave wavelengths are already subject to the same levels of protection and regulators are slowly renewing some of their legislation to keep up to date.